shin19991207/yaml-language-server/README.md

 - [Kate](https://kate-editor.org/)
 - [yaml-schema-lint](https://github.com/X-Guardian/yaml-schema-lint), a CLI for schema linting YAML files

-## Integrating

-The language server can be integrated with editors, IDEs, CLIs, and other tools that support the Language Server Protocol.
-See [Clients](#clients) for known integrations.

-The server can also be launched directly and connected to an LSP client.
+### Building a custom integration

+To build a custom integration, run the server using one of the following options.

-### Using the npm package
+#### Using the npm package

 Install yaml-language-server globally: